 Havergal Brian – Symphony No1 in D Minor (The Gothic)

-To test level of detail
+To test detail levels

-Why?
 It's rare we really criticise a product for lack of detail alone, but when we hear something particularly insightful it can really make a difference.
 The term itself is pretty self-explanatory: it's about digging deep into what is being performed, rather than how.

 Large-scale orchestral pieces, with a grand range of instruments and timbres, will highlight just how much insight is being delivered.
 This particular symphony, written by Havergal Brian, is a veritable behemoth, spanning the piccolo to the timpani via two harps and a children's choir.
 Live recordings are another decent test: hand-claps are one of the more difficult sounds to reproduce.